Git-Mastery: Lessons

 T6L2.
 Merging Branches

-Most work done in branches eventually gets merged together.
+Most work done on branches eventually gets merged together.

 This lesson covers that part.